joanrig/vacation_bidder/notes/devlog.md

 Monday
 DONE map out models, set them up and migrate, rough out basic views DONE pick background views, use bootstrap for stying

-WISHLIST
-###make different roles for users/ or diff sign up path for bidders - so bidders can bid on vacations
-###deploy to heroku